 Robin Dickinson and Karrine Elizabeth mentioned that they don’t read long blog posts unless they’re well formatted so you can be sloppy with your blog post formatting for shorter blog posts but if you want people to really read, and not just skim, your long posts make it easier with good blog post formatting.

 Penelope James and Seana Smith both agreed that long blog posts are great as long as they’re not daily updates, so if you post often you might want to keep the length shorter.

 Experienced public relations professional Catherine White added:

-“I work on the press release principal.
+“I am working on the press release principal.
 Short, sharp, no more than 500 words, and the information laid out in an upside down pyramid in order of importance.”

-With a timely reminder that quality is more important than both quantity or frequency, Catherine went on:
+In a timely reminder that quality is more important than both quantity and frequency, Catherine went on: